3Cs Framework: Company, Customer, Competitor (Worked Example)

 • What constraints make certain strategies unrealistic?

 This keeps the answer grounded.
-A company cannot pursue a premium strategy if it lacks brand trust, or a low-cost strategy if its economics are structurally weak.
+A company cannot pursue a premium strategy without brand trust, or a low-cost strategy if its unit economics are structurally weak.
+If this branch turns into a cost diagnosis, switch into a profitability tree rather than forcing every issue under "Company."

 Customer

-This is where many bad case answers go soft.
+This is where many weak case answers go soft.
 "Customers want quality and price" is not analysis.

 Better questions: